Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-reconstruct-world-position.md

         float4 positionHCS  : SV_POSITION;
     };
     ```
+    TODO: same as above:
     The Varyings struct has a member `float4 positionHCS : SV_POSITION;` For fragment shader the varying field with `SV_POSITION` will provide a pixel location.

-3. To compute the UV coordinates for sampling the depth buffer, the pixel location is divided with render target resolution.
+3. To calculate the UV coordinates for sampling the depth buffer, the pixel location is divided with render target resolution.

     ```c++
     float2 UV = IN.positionHCS.xy / _ScaledScreenParams.xy;